Alejandro Gómez (Mexican footballer): Senior

 In September 2020, less than a year following his participation at the U-17 World Cup, Gómez was called up to the senior national team by Gerardo Martino to participate in October friendlies against the Netherlands and Algeria.
-He did not make any appearance in those matches and his senior debut would not occur until 31 of May 2024, in a friendly against Bolivia, in which Mexico would take a 1–0 win.
+He did not make any appearance in those matches and his senior debut would not occur until 31 of May 2024 under Jaime Lozano, in a friendly against Bolivia, in which Mexico would take a 1–0 win.

+Gómez was in Javier Aguirre's preliminary roster for the 2026 FIFA World Cup but did not make the final list.